Cleveland Cavaliers vs Boston Celtics: Predictions, odds and how to watch the 2021-22 NBA Regular Season in the US

 How To Watch Or Stream Live Free Cleveland Cavaliers vs Boston Celtics in the U.S.

-This game of the Eastern Conference in the NBA Regular Season will be available in multiple channels, and will be broadcast in the United States by NBA League Pass.
+This game of the East Conference in the NBA Regular Season will be available in multiple channels, and will be broadcast in the United States by Bally Sports Ohio, NBA League Pass.
 To watch the game you can use your TV or download an app on your smartphone.

 Cleveland Cavaliers vs Boston Celtics: Predictions And Odds

-Cleveland Cavaliers are underdogs at home with +2.5 points at FanDuel, they are 2-2 at home and this will be the first of two consecutive games against the visitors.
-Boston Celtics are favorites with -2.5 points to cover.
-The totals are fixed at 202.5 points.
-The best pick for this NBA game is: Cleveland Cavaliers +2.5.
+Cleveland Cavaliers are underdogs at home with +2.5 ATS and +116 moneyline at FanDuel, they have a good home record and recently won against the road.
+Boston Celtics are favorites with -2.5 points to cover and -136 moneyline.
+The totals is fixed at 199 points.
+The best pick for this NBA game is: OVER 199.

 |FanDuel